nigelloh/Product_Analysis_based_on_reviews/README.md

-## Objective:
-The primary objective of this project is to conduct comprehensive data analysis on a dataset comprising product details and customer reviews.
-Utilizing advanced computational techniques, the project endeavors to extract valuable insights into product performance, pricing dynamics, and sentiment analysis, facilitating informed decision-making processes for stakeholders.

----

-### Overview
+## Overview

 This project aims to perform various data analysis tasks on a dataset containing product information and reviews.
 The tasks range from basic data loading to advanced text processing and sentiment analysis.
+Utilizing advanced computational techniques, the project endeavors to extract valuable insights into product performance, pricing dynamics, and sentiment analysis, facilitating informed decision-making processes for stakeholders.

 ## Task 1: Loading Data